SOLIHULL Royal British Legion’s annual Poppy Appeal has officially been launched – and organisers are hoping for yet another bumper fundraising year.

 Last year the Solihull Royal British Legion Branch raised over £55,000 for the Poppy Appeal.

-And hopes are high that the people of Solihull will dig deep once again as this year marks the 75th anniversary of the D-Day landings.
+And hopes are high that the people of Solihull will dig deep once again.

-Tracey Walker, chair of the Solihull Royal British Legion Branch, said: “I would like to thank the people of Solihull for their outstanding generosity over the years and hope that this year’s appeal, commemorating 75 years since D-Day, will raise the vital funds that are needed to help those who rely on the Royal British Legion for support.
+Tracey Walker, chairman of the Solihull Royal British Legion Branch said: “I would like to thank the people of Solihull for their generosity over the years and hope that this year’s appeal, commemorating 100 years since the end of WW1, will raise the vital funds that are needed to help those who rely on the Royal British Legion for support.